Mythologicaly speaking, the Hindu God Vishnu had ten Earthly incarnations. So where do we start? By jumping in the water – literally.

-So, the fist time the Preserver of the Cosmos makes his way onto the stage of Hindu cosmology, he comes as a fish.
+Indeed, the fist time the Preserver of the Cosmos makes His way onto the stage of Hindu cosmology, He comes as a fish.
 Or a half-fish-half-man.
-But either way, his message to Manu, the one guy who he’s determined to save, is clear:
+Either way, His message to Manu, the one guy who He’s determined to save, is clear:

 Build an ark.
 Take your family.
 Add livestock.
 Bring along a few wise guys (seven sages, if one cares to be respectful).

 And what did Manu do?